arut/nginx-ts-module/README.rst

 The ``segments`` parameter specifies the maximum number of segments in a manifest.
-As new segments are added to the menifest, the oldest segments are removed from it.
+As new segments are added to the manifest, the oldest segments are removed from it.

 The ``max_size`` parameter specifies the maximum size of a segment.
 A segment is truncated once it reaches this size.

-The ``noclean`` parameter indicates that the old files (segments and the manifest) should not be automatically removed.
+The ``noclean`` parameter indicates that the old files (segments and the manifest) should not be automatically deleted from disk.

 Example::